-The Climbing Wall Instructor qualification trains and assesses candidates in the skills required to supervise climbers on purpose built artificial climbing walls and boulders.
-It is ideal for people who work at climbing walls or at venues with permanent or mobile climbing towers.
+The Climbing Wall Instructor qualification trains and assesses candidates in the skills required to supervise climbers on purpose built artificial climbing walls & bouldering.
+It is perfect for people who work at climbing walls or centres with permanent or mobile climbing towers.

-In addition to our experience of delivering the Climbing Wall Instructor award scheme, we are active and current Climbing Instructors instructing climbing sessions with various groups.
-We’re passionate climbers ourselves and the only thing we love more than teaching climbing, is developing psyched instructors who want to teach climbing.
+In addition to our experience of delivering the Climbing Wall Instructor award scheme, we are active and current Climbing Instructors instructing climbing sessions with groups of all abilities.
+We’re passionate climbers ourselves and the only thing we love more than teaching climbing, is developing psyched instructors who want to share their passion.

-We strive to provide a relaxed, friendly atmosphere on our Climbing Wall Instructor Assessments so candidates can perform at their very best.
-We’re passionate about instructing and even though you’re on assessment, our aim is to provide development and learning opportunities for you to not just pass your award, but set you on the path to becoming a great instructor.
+We strive to provide a relaxed, friendly atmosphere on our Climbing Wall Instructor Assessments so candidates perform at their very best.
+Even though you’re on assessment, our aim is to provide development and learning opportunities for you to not just pass your award, but improve your instructional skills.

 - Technical Competence – including equipment, belaying, personal skills and background knowledge.

 - Management and Decision Making – including planning, managing participants, decision making, knowledge and demonstation of techniques and managing other staff.